 The DAR, founded in 1890, headquartered in Washington, DC, is a volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.

-Our chapter is named after Theodosia Burr Alston.
-Theodosia was the daughter of Vice President of the United States, Aaron Burr and wife of South Carolina Governor, Joseph Alston.
-The chapter was founded on an anniversary of George Washington's birthday, February 22, 1958.
+Our chapter is named after Theodosia Burr Alston, daughter of Vice President of the United States, Aaron Burr and wife of South Carolina Governor, Joseph Alston.
+The chapter was founded on an anniversary of George Washington's birthday,

-The first meeting was held at the Dunes Club in Myrtle Beach.
-Today, over 100 members reflect a variety of geographic origins with most of our members from the Grand Strand.
+The first meeting was held in 1958 at the Dunes Club in Myrtle Beach.
+Today, over 140 members reflect a variety of geographic origins with most of our members from the Grand Strand.